 We also recommend that you contact your chosen airline 48 hours before flying to ensure that there are no issues with multiple pets.
 Air travel is stressful enough without unwanted drama at the gates – that’s why you have an ESA pet in the first place after all!

 Now that you have the ins and outs of emotional support animals, take time to consider if you need more than one.
-If you do, just know that you’ll have double the responsibility, but also double the love and support!
+How many emotional support animals you can have depends entirely on how many you can take care of.
+When you have two, you’ll have double the responsibility, but also double the love and support!